GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools.md

 :::{tab-item} Join attributes by location
 This tool takes an input vector layer and creates a new vector layer that is an extended version of the input, with additional attributes in its attribute table.

-The additional attributes and their values are taken from a second vector layer.
-For this layer a spatial criteria is applied to select the values from it that are added to each feature from the first layer.
+The additional attributes and their values are taken from a __second vector layer__.
+For this layer a __spatial criteria__ is applied to select the values from it that are added to each feature from the first layer.

 ```{figure} /fig/en_join_attributes_by_location.PNG
 ---